Methodology

 New data on teachers’ sickness absence was not collected in 2020 to reduce burden for school and local authorities during the pandemic.
 It was collected again in 2021.

 Sickness absence is produced from the total days absent, including half days, for each teacher during the academic year previous to the School Workforce Census collection date.
-All teachers who are in regular service at any time during the year are included in the calculations.
+All teachers who are in regular service at any time during the year are included in the calculations, except where schools were not open for the full academic year and are excluded.
 Only those absence periods that ended during the academic year are counted so the total may include absence days from the previous academic year but will not include those at the end of the year if the period of absence is ongoing.
 Absence days are limited to 195 days (194 days in 2021/22 and 2022/23 due to an additional public holiday) for each teacher as this is the maximum number of working days in a single academic year.
 Non-working days are not included in the figures.
 Days absence that can be recorded for a part-time teacher are limited to those that they are contracted to teach.

 In addition, schools report other absence types, however the number of working days lost is not collected for absence other than sickness and pregnancy, therefore we don't report on them here.